kite03/echoac-poc/README.md

     ```
   - The requested data will be located in the buffer indicated by `toAddress`.
 - Close the driver handle, and then use command `sc stop EchoDrv && sc delete EchoDrv` to stop and remove the driver from the Kernel.

+This allows you to read both user and kernel memory, allowing for attacks like the Privilege Escalatation we have demonstrated in our PoC.

 ## Extra Driver Info
 - The driver was built on June 18th 2021, so presumably all client program versions from that point onwards are vulnerable.